 Self respect is a big thing.
 It means we are more concerned with our long term prosperity rather than short term fixes.
 We’re happy to sit in our singleness for a bit longer than others rather than rushing into a relationship that just solves our loneliness in the immediate future.
 Patience is a big thing too, and chances are you’re still single because you’ve been patient in waiting for the right person.

 If we continue to work on ourselves in our times of loneliness and present a stronger version of ourselves we will begin to attract stronger relationships.
-If we become more confident in ourselves, we will attract others that are confident in themselves too – if we begin to show compassionate, we will attract those that truly value compassionate.
+If we become more confident in ourselves, we will attract others that are confident in themselves too – if we begin to show compassion, we will attract those that truly value compassion.
 So go after whatever makes your heart tick and makes you a more loving person, and you will attract the same.

 On the other hand, if you’ve just come out of a relationship and you’re struggling to be alone don’t be afraid to let your emotions run free.
 It’s a time for reflection.
 I’d advise you to avoid social media and the artificially constructed moments that people post up.
 What we want is real wholesome love – not the one that gets plastered over social media – that’s just fake.
 You might cry as you reflect on your lost relationship and your mistakes made and that’s an important part of recovery.